 OVERVIEW OF INTERNSHIP

-The TOMODACHI Initiative is seeking an unpaid intern to begin this Summer and Fall.
+The TOMODACHI Initiative is seeking an unpaid intern to begin this Fall.
 TOMODACHI offers an exciting environment for interns to be exposed to non-profit, corporate, and government fields.
 Responsibilities for past interns have included creating and drafting documents, translations, website management, social media management, newsletter distribution, public speaking, communication with program participants, designing presentations and posters, and event planning.

 Applicants should meet the following requirements: